 Following overdosage, a curare-like action may occur, i.e., neuromuscular blockade leading to muscular weakness and possible paralysis.
 In the event of a curare-like effect on respiratory muscles, artificial respiration should be instituted and maintained until effective respiratory action returns.

 DOSAGE AND ADMINISTRATION:

-Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration whenever solution and container permit
+Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration

 Glycopyrrolate injection may be administered intramuscularly, or intravenously, without dilution, in the following